Păstorel Teodoreanu: Caragialesque prose

 Teodoreanu's Mici satisfacții and Un porc de câine echo the classical sketch stories of Ion Luca Caragiale, a standard in Romanian humor.
-Like him, Păstorel looks into the puny lives and "small satisfactions" of Romania's petite bourgeoisie, but does not display either Caragiale's malice or his political agenda.Hrimiuc, pp. 296–301; Teodoreanu & Ruja, pp. 10–11 His own specialty is the open-ended, unreliably-narrated, depiction of mundane events: the apparent suicide of a lapdog, or (in Berzele din Boureni) an "abstruse" dispute about the flight patterns of storks.Un porc de câine pushed the jokes a little further, risking to be branded an obscene work.
+Like him, Păstorel looks into the puny lives and "small satisfactions" of Romania's petite bourgeoisie, but does not display either Caragiale's malice or his political agenda.
+His own specialty is the open-ended, unreliably-narrated, depiction of mundane events: the apparent suicide of a lapdog, or (in Berzele din Boureni) an "abstruse" dispute about the flight patterns of storks.
+Another piece shows a patient decaying irreversibly, but enthusiastically, after a hack doctor prescribes him alcohol for a misdiagnosed illness.
+Alegeri libere ("Free Elections") was well-liked by the communist literary establishment for discussing electoral fraud under the defunct Romanian monarchy.
+Other texts are diatribes with "bewildering imprecations": "one single page bears 57 proper nouns, from Plato to Greta Garbo".

+Un porc de câine pushed the jokes a little further, risking to be branded an obscene work.
 According to critic Perpessicius, "a witty writer can never be an obscene writer", and Păstorel had enough talent to stay out of the pornographic range.
 Similarly, Cioculescu describes his friend as an artisan of "libertine humor", adverse to didactic art, and interested only in "pure comedy".
 In his narrator's voice, Păstorel mockingly complains that the banal was being replaced by the outstanding, making it hard for humorists to find subject matters.
 Such doubts are dispelled by the intrusion of a blunt, but inspirational, topic: "Can it be true that mayweed is an aphrodisiac?"
 In fact, Un porc de câine expands Teodoreanu's range beyond the everyday, namely by showing the calamitous, entirely unforeseeable, effects of an erotic farce.
 The volume also includes a faux obituary, honoring the memory of one Nae Vasilescu.
 This stuttering tragedian, whose unredeemed ambition was to play Shylock, took his revenge on the acting profession by becoming a real-life usurer—an efficient if dishonorable way to earning the actors' fear and respect.

-Critics have rated Teodoreanu as a Caragialesque writer, or a "Moldavian", "thicker", more archaic Caragiale.Călinescu, pp. 776–777; Teodoreanu & Ruja, p.
-13 Hrimiuc suggests that Caragiale has become an "obligatory" benchmark for Teodoreanu's prose, with enough differences to prevent Păstorel from seeming an "epigone".
+Critics have rated Teodoreanu as a Caragialesque writer, or a "Moldavian", "thicker", more archaic Caragiale.
+Hrimiuc suggests that Caragiale has become an "obligatory" benchmark for Teodoreanu's prose, with enough differences to prevent Păstorel from seeming an "epigone".
 Hrimiuc then notes that Teodoreanu is entirely himself in the sketch S-au supărat profesorii ("The Professors Are Upset"), fictionalizing the birth of the National Liberal Party-Brătianu with "mock dramaticism", and in fact poking fun at the vague political ambitions of Moldavian academics.
 As a Caragiale follower, Teodoreanu remained firmly within established genre.
 Doris Mironescu describes his enrollment as a flaw, placing him in the vicinity of "minor" Moldavian writers (I. I. Mironescu, Dimitrie D. Pătrășcanu), and noting that his "obvious model" was the memoirist Radu Rosetti.
 The other main influence, as pinpointed by literary critics, remains Teodoreanu's personal hero, Anatole France.
 In Tămâie și otravă, Teodoreanu is, like France, a moralist.
 However, Călinescu notes, he remains a "jovial" and "tolerable" one.